Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script thatmoves all file biginning with an uppercase letter to the directory
+Creating ascript that deletes all files in current directory